 In partnership with Salford City Council and the Heritage Lottery Fund (HLF) a programme of community and public art schemes was developed as part of the major project to develop and conserve Ordsall Hall.

-The second public art commission ‘Timeline’ was developed by Lesley Fallais.
-Ordsall Hall is a Grade 1 Listed building dating from the 14th century, with significant architectural and archeological significance.
+The second public art commission at Ordsall Hall was ‘Timeline’ developed by Lesley Fallais.
+The Hall is a Grade 1 Listed building dating from the 14th century, with significant architectural and archaeological significance.
 As such Lesley has created a ‘living timeline’ which reflects the social change at the Hall over the past 800 years.

 “It felt right to make a full size working horse that would sit amongst the surroundings at Ordsall Hall, conjuring up images of the past when there would have been a working farm here.
 There were several paintings of horses that I looked at in Salford’s collection, but it was Preparing for Market by John Frederick Herring, that I drew most inspiration from.
 I really liked the horse’s restful posture, before his long day at work, and imagined him later resting at the end of the day.
 For the actual body shape of the horse I looked to one of my horses – Poppy – who although not particularly tall is built like a tank.
 I can really imagine her in a time when horses were vital to man’s work, whether on a farm pulling carts, or “down pit” using her stamina and strength to earn her keep.”